Hi. You are now in the section of Burlaki family website dedicated to our travel notes.

 It should be noted that we do not mark our negative recommendations with any pictorial emphasis.

-Following is Ilya’s editorial on Destinations ratings.
+Following is Ilya’s editorial on Destinations ratings, penned in 2008.

 Discussing my travel experiences, I used to refer to my Top Five Beautiful Cities That I Have Seen ranking.
 After a good friend of mine, I kept an unofficial track of which of the cities of the world (or, rather, Europe, since I have not been anywhere outside the Old World and the North America, and the latter does not really cut it in this regard, IMHO) I consider the most beautiful.

 While I made up a rule about which cities were eligible for my rankings (only major destinations – to keep fairy-tale picture-perfect Bruges, Rothenburgs and San Gimignanos from unfair comparisons with bustling metropolises), I actually never got around to formulating how I defined beauty.